Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 The Memory Worth Making

-My daughter still wears her hand-painted Colombina mask around the house.
+Olivia still wears her hand-painted Colombina mask around the house.
 Eighteen months later.
 She tells everyone who will listen that she made it in Venice during Carnival, with a Venetian mask-maker named Davide who let her use real gold leaf.
-That is the kind of memory you cannot buy at a souvenir shop.
+That's the kind of memory you cannot buy at a souvenir shop.

 Book the apartment.
 Buy the costume.
 Pack the umbrella.
 Go.